 Advantages & disadvantages of using headless mode

-Believe it or not, there are some advantages to running tests in this way, and of course, disadvantages.
+Believe it or not, there are some advantages to running tests in this way and, of course, disadvantages as well.

 Here are the main advantages.